with Jeremy Westcott

 Using our imagination

 If we read Revelation chapters 4 and 5, they tell us about God’s throne, thunder and lightning, the seven spirits of God, four living creatures, angels, 24 elders and so on.
-Ezekiel 1 and 10 speak of a similar scene.
-There are pictures in these passages which we can visualise, and the word then becomes something we can engage with.
+Ezekiel chapters 1 and 10 speak of a similar scene.
+There are pictures in these passages which we can visualise, and this then becomes something we can engage with.
 It can open a door to encounter and experience.

 Left brain, right brain